teampoltergeist/poltergeist/README.md

     [Issue #127]

 *   Use `el.innerText` for `Node#text`.
 This ensures that e.g. `<br>` is
-    returned as a newline.
+    returned as a space.
 It also simplifies the method.
 [Issue #139]

 ### 0.7.0 ###